chevdor/ruled_labels/README.md

     desc: Import from chevdor/glabel
     labels: 14
     Rules:
-     - Some topics (X labels)
+     - Some topics (X labels) (some_topics)
      - Exactly one visibility label (b_rules)
      - Note Worthy need one Prio label (b_need_p)
-     - Note Worthy implies no J label (b_excludes_j)
+     - Note Worthy implies no J label (b1_excludes_j)
-     - Exclude all Ds
+     - Exclude all Ds (exclude_all_d)
      - Require all of J
-     - Require 1 P and no X
+     - Require 1 P and no X (single_p_no_x) DISABLED

 ## Test

     Tests specs: tests.yaml
     Specs file : specs.yaml

+        ▶️ Running test  1: Pass
+        PASSED  Pass

-        ▶️ Running test  1: Fail
+        ▶️ Running test  2: Fail - b_rules
     You need to include one of the B* label(s)
-    You need to include all of the J* label(s)
+        PASSED  Fail - b_rules

+        ▶️ Running test  3: Fail - some_topics
-    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) PASSED  Fail
+    You need to include some of the J2, X1, X2 label(s)
+        PASSED  Fail - some_topics

-        ▶️ Running test  2: Pass
+        ▶️ Running test  4: Fail - b_need_p
     Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
-    You need to include all of the J* label(s)
-    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) FAILED  Pass
+        PASSED  Fail - b_need_p

-        ▶️ Running test  3: Missing topics
+        ▶️ Running test  5: Fail - b1_excludes_j
-    You need to include some of the X1, X2, J2 label(s)
-    Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+    Since you have one of the B1 label(s), you need to exclude all of the J* label(s) PASSED  Fail - b1_excludes_j
-    You need to include all of the J* label(s)
-    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) PASSED  Missing topics

-        ▶️ Running test  4: Fail
+        ▶️ Running test  6: Fail - b1_excludes_j 2
-    You need to include some of the X1, X2, J2 label(s)
-    Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+    Since you have one of the B1 label(s), you need to exclude all of the J* label(s) PASSED  Fail - b1_excludes_j 2
-    You need to include all of the J* label(s)
-    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) PASSED  Fail
-    FAILED  Some expectations were not OK
+    PASSED  All expectations are OK

 ## Check

+    s = "B0"
+    s = "A1"
-            FAILED  Some topics (X labels) | You need to include some of the J2, X1, X2 label(s) PASSED  Exactly one visibility label | You need to include one of the B* label(s) FAILED  Note Worthy need one Prio label | Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+            FAILED  Some topics (X labels) | You need to include some of the X2, J2, X1 label(s) PASSED  Exactly one visibility label | You need to include one of the B* label(s) FAILED  Note Worthy need one Prio label | Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
-            PASSED  Note Worthy implies no J label | You need to exclude all of the T* label(s) PASSED  Exclude all Ds | You need to exclude all of the D* label(s) FAILED  Require all of J | You need to include all of the J* label(s) FAILED  Require 1 P and no X | You need to include one of the P* label(s) and you need to exclude all of the X1, X2 label(s)
+            SKIPPED Note Worthy implies no J label | Since you have one of the B1 label(s), you need to exclude all of the J* label(s)
+            PASSED  Exclude all Ds | You need to exclude all of the D* label(s) FAILED  Require all of J | You need to include all of the J* label(s) SKIPPED Require 1 P and no X | You need to include one of the P* label(s) and you need to exclude all of the X1, X2 label(s)
     FAILED  chevdor/glabel v0.1.0 for labels A1, B0

 ## Vscode yaml